Sainsbury’s Shares are Sweeter than Nectar

 Just over a year ago I started dabbling in shares via the Freetrade app.
 My trading philosophy is to buy shares in services that I use and claw back some of what I spend almost as discounts or cash back.

 My supermarket of choice, until the cost of living crisis, has always been Sainsbury’s.
-It might be a little more expensive than Asda or Tesco and not quite as pricey as Waitrose, so it’s a happy medium.
+It might be a little more expensive than Asda or Tesco and not quite as pricey as Waitrose or Marks & Spencer, so it’s a happy medium.

 Sainsbury’s loyalty scheme is Nectar which was once called Air Miles, if I recall correctly.
-For every £2 you spend In Sainsbury’s you get a nectar point.
-Earning one hundred nectar points, you’ve got a pound to spend.
+For every £1 you spend In Sainsbury’s you get a nectar point.
+Earning two hundred nectar points, you’ve got a pound to spend.
 So to earn £1 you need to spend £200.
 That’s a 0.5% return on investment.

 As you can see, having shares in Sainsbury’s provides a better return than spending to earn Nectar points.
 That’s not to say you shouldn’t keep collecting your loyalty points, especially if their fuel’s cheap and you can get “triple points” vouchers every so often.
 But if you want £30 at the end of the year to spend on extra seasonal treats, you only have to invest a little over £500 to get that not a whopping £6,000.

-I wish I had a spare £500 to do that, but things are tight at the moment.
-If you’ve got the money, that’s a good bet and you can sell your shares too, getting your £500 back if their price is stable.
+I wish I had a spare £500 to invest in Sainsbury’s shares, but things are tight at the moment.
+If you’ve got the money, that’s a good bet and you have the option sell your shares too, getting your £500 back if their price is stable.

 You can download the Freetrade app for free on Android or iOS, but if you want an invite and start your account with £50 in it, we can both get a free share worth between £10 and £100 – just ask me for a referral.